Register now & get certified to teach english abroad!

 The issue of course books is almost an eternal debate...
 [Read more]

-Tefl reviews - How To Pronounce Sprightly - ✔️ ✔️ ✔️ ITTT
+Tefl reviews - How To Pronounce Canoodle - ✔️ ✔️ ✔️ ITTT

-In this episode, we cover the pronunciation of the word sprightly.
-This word is used to describe a person, usually a little bit older, who is full of energy.
+In this episode, we cover the pronunciation of the word canoodle.
+This word is used as a verb and describes the action of kissing and cuddling amorously.
+The origin of the word is widely unknown.

 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.